HoytS52/hoytsayler.github.io/README.md

 ## About Me
 I am an undergraduate student pursuing a career as a mathematics professor and writer.
 My research interests focus on using **mathematical modeling to analyze social systems and socialist theory**.
 I aim to connect rigorous quantitative analysis with political and social philosophy.

-## Website Structure
-The repository is organized as follows: